Russian Bombshell Anastasiya Kvitko Looks Incredibly Chic In A Tight-Fitting Outfit

 Russian bombshell Anastasiya Kvitko is used to causing a stir whenever she decides to grace Instagram with her presence.
 The model has been dubbed the “Russian Kim Kardashian” for a very good reason, and on Tuesday evening, she flaunted her killer curves to remind everyone of why she deserves that title.

-The buxom babe donned a relatively modest outfit compared to what she usually wears.
+The buxom babe wore a relatively modest outfit compared to what she usually wears.
 Her 10.5 million followers are accustomed to seeing Anastasiya in cleavage-baring tops, short skirts, and revealing swimsuits, but today, she opted for a chic and trendy ensemble.

 She sported a tight-fitting white sweater with long sleeves that hugged her chest and revealed the suggestion of her ample bosom.
 She paired the cozy top with a pair of light gray high-rise pants that could barely contain her voluptuous booty.
-A couple of simple black high heels completed the outfit.
+A pair of simple black high heels completed the outfit.

 To accessorize her look, the Instagram hottie wore several bracelets and a ring.
 It also looked like she had recently painted her fingernails.
 A brown leather handbag, likely designer, was pictured beside her.
 For the photo, she left her stick-straight ombré locks loose, leaving them to cascade over her shoulder and down her backside.